 Signs and symptoms of stress are headaches, sleeplessness, irritability, neck ache, backache, cold and sweaty hands or feet, constipation, diarrhea, either feeling of wanting to eat more or loss of diet, frequent urination, diminished sexual desire, anxiety, and depression.

-On extreme cases, bed bugs also caused depression to many people.
-Depression is a serious medical condition, one that needs professional care and is characterized by feelings of extreme sadness and loneliness.
+In extreme cases, bed bugs also caused depression in many people.
+Depression is a serious medical condition, one that needs professional care, and is characterized by feelings of extreme sadness and loneliness.

 Bed bugs are very good hitchhikers.
 They hitch a ride on your luggage carried by people as they travel.
 Or they latch onto our clothes, used sofas, used beds or bed frames, and other used items.
 Their bodies are so slim that they fit into small spaces in our houses and can stay there for a very long time.
 Frequent travelers who sleep in many different hotels or sleeping quarters might chance upon an infested area, where they could pick up some bed bugs and carry them back home.